 - While she's supposed to be Ayurvedic, I think she smells like paraffin.

-Amla oil delays the arrival of grey or white hair.
+Amla oils delay the arrival of grey or white hair.

 Men and women can use it, whether for hair... or beard!

-On the other hand, for light hair, you can use the ayurvedic oil or powder of Kachur Sugandhi, known for its beautifying effect and stimulating action of growth.
+You can use the ayurvedic oil or powder of Kachur Sugandhi, known for its beautifying effect and stimulating action of growth!

 Amla is very effective on dry and damaged hair like mine was, but also apparently on frizzy hair.

-As mentioned above, men can use amla oil for their beard.
+As mentioned above, men can use amla oil for beard growth.

-Nevertheless, some of my Indian friends use mustard oil instead, which would also delay the arrival of white hairs and gray hair while fortifying the hair.
+Nevertheless, some of my Indian friends use mustard oil instead, which would also delay the arrival of white hair and grey hair while fortifying the hair.

 For having tested this oil on my hair, its smell is much more masculine and its consistency is different, which makes it more suitable for male hair than female hair.

-5. How to apply amla oil on hair for growth and thickness?
+How to use amla oil for hair growth and thickness?

 It is extremely simple!
 I use it as an overnight hair mask.